 - Define the CAN-SPAM compliance guidelines for emails.

 “Legal compliance and email marketing.”
 If that sounds intimidating or makes you feel like you’re entering a jungle with no map, don’t worry!
 In this unit, we break the subject down so that you can see the sunlight through the jungle canopy.

 CAN-SPAM stands for Controlling the Assault of Non-Solicited Pornography and Marketing Act.
 (Get it?
 “Can” the SPAM?)
 It became a U.S. law under George W. Bush, and is enforced in the United States by the Federal Trade Commission.
 These guidelines help you avoid annoying or, worse, decreasing your subscriber base.
-And when followed, your emails stay legally compliant as well.
+And help you stay compliant.
 So what are the CAN-SPAM guidelines?

 1. Accurately identify the sender in the header information.

 Don’t misrepresent who it’s from.
 This just annoys your readers and damages your brand.

 2. Use a subject line that accurately represents the content of the email.

 You also do not want to trick your reader into opening an email by inaccurately representing the email’s content.
 For example, if the subject line refers to a free offer, the body of the email must refer to that as well.
 It cannot be deceptive.